 According to Articles 534 and following of the Civil Code – and to the extent that the parties have not otherwise agreed to limit or waive the protection under these provisions – the buyer will have the right (which may be exercised alternatively) to:

 - seek to repair or replace the purchased assets;

 - seek all damages suffered due to the non-performance of its counterparty under their agreement, in which case it must also return any assets received by the seller.

-In addition to the above rights, the buyer may cumulatively seek additional consequential damages if these are causally linked with the warranties.
-Rescission of a transaction is generally considered an inappropriate remedy where a company is being sold.
+In addition to the above rights, the buyer may cumulatively seek additional consequential damages if these are causally linked to the warranties.
+Rescission of a transaction is generally considered an inappropriate remedy where a company is sold.

 Are there time limits or restrictions for bringing claims under warranties?